akagam1/SudokuSolver/README.md

 To solve the board click backspace.

+Also note: It might take a few seconds to enter the first digit, but after that it will run smoothly

 The program makes use of the backtracking algorithm.
 Credits to Tech with Tim for the concept and explanation of the algorithm(https://www.youtube.com/watch?v=lK4N8E6uNr4&list=PLzMcBGfZo4-kE3aF6Y0wNBNih7hWRAU2o&index=2)

 Modules used: Pygame[pip install pygame==2.0.0.dev6], Documentation[https://www.pygame.org/docs/ref/pygame.html]